-If you're applying regular decision, you should ask your teachers in November, if not earlier.
-A lot of teachers set a quota - they can only write so many letters.
+If you're applying regular decision, you should ask your teachers in November of your senior year, if not earlier.
+A lot of teachers set a quota—they can only write so many letters.
 If you know your English teacher will be bombarded with requests, for example, make sure to ask early!

-If you're applying EA or ED, then you should ask in September.
+If you're applying EA or ED, then you should put out recommendation requests at the beginning of your senior year.
 Again, you could also ask at the end of junior year and just follow up with a reminder in the fall.
-Finally, you'll also be working on your personal essay for a few months before your deadlines.
+Finally, you'll also be working on your personal essay for a few months before your application deadlines.

 When Should You Write Your Personal Essay?

-Even though it's a short essay - only 650 words for the Common App - it's a big challenge.
-Actually, the shortness of it is part of what it makes it so tough.
-How can you hone in on a specific experience that reveals something unique and significant about your identity in so few words?
+Even though it's a short essay—a maximum of 650 words for the Common App—it's a big challenge.
+Actually, the shortness of it is part of what makes it so tough.
+How can you home in on a specific experience that reveals something unique and significant about your identity in so few words?

-Because it's such a challenge and so important in your college application, you want to start thinking about it early.
+Because it's such a challenge and so important in your college application, you want to start thinking about your personal essay early.
 Some students go through several changes of topics before discovering the best one.
 Even just reading the prompts and mulling them over are important parts of the writing process.
 Your ideas will benefit from incubation.
-You might be out running or taking a shower when an exciting essay topic pops into your head.
+You might be out running or taking a shower when an exciting essay topic pops into your head!

 Apart from the brainstorming stage, drafting and revising takes a long time too.
 With only 650 words, you want to be careful that you're choosing the right ones and expressing yourself as clearly, powerfully, and vividly as you can.
-You might also elicit feedback from friends, parents, and teachers and incorporate their suggestions in your essay.
-Or not - above all, it's your voice and your story to tell.
+You might also elicit feedback from friends, parents, and teachers and incorporate their suggestions into your essay.
+Or not—above all, it's your voice and your story to tell.

 Other important aspects of your application are any other supplemental essays, sending your transcripts, and of course, the application itself.
 Take time to fill everything out accurately and write about your extracurricular activities in a compelling way.
 Finally, proofread and double check everything before pressing submit!